panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-08-28-PMC/2019-08-28-PMC_Summary.md

 WP4 Data Analysis Services: Hans was absent.
 Andy said that "E" was hired at XFEL. **Thomas asked something about ISIS?**

-WP5 Virtual Neutron and X-ray Laboratory: Minutes of the last meeting (from Monday) are available in GitHub. ** Where?
+WP5 Virtual Neutron and X-ray Laboratory: Minutes of the last meeting (from Monday) are available in GitHub. **Where?
 LINK?**

 WP6 EOSC Integration: Jean-Francois was absent.
-Andy reported that Umbrella accepts that Géant will manage AAI.
+Andy reported that Umbrella accepts that GÃ©ant will manage AAI.
 This is important and will have interesting implications.
 WP6 was awaiting this to materialise.

 WP7 Sustainibility: Roberto was absent.
 Thomas said the next meeting for this WP will take place in September